Plzeň (Pilsen), Czech Republic

 - Documentation: Shows a list of documentation and manuals that are available for REXYGEN.

-- About RexDraw: Shows a version information about the REXYGEN Studio.
+- About REXYGEN Studio: Shows a version information about the REXYGEN Studio.

 All function blocks in the function block library of REXYGEN are described in the reference manual .

-All block properties are modifiable from the properties dialog.
-The dialog is invoked by the Ctrl+E shortcut, by selecting Edit/Properties from the menu or by double-clicking on the block in design mode.
+All block properties can be modified using properties dialog.
+The dialog is invoked by double-clicking on the block in Development mode, by pressing the Ctrl+E shortcut or by selecting Edit/Properties from the menu.
 Dimensions of a block on the canvas may be changed with a mouse by first clicking on the block a then dragging any of highlighted corners.
 A block may be moved by mouse or by keyboard arrows while the block is selected.
 The block may be rotated using the Ctrl+R shortcut.

-Properties that may be modified by a user:
+Properties that may be modified by the user:

 The blocks are connected by so-called connection lines or links.
-A link has always a single source and one or more destinations.
-A source may be any block output and a destination is any block input.
+A link has always a single source and one or more sinks.
+A source may be any block output and a sink is any block input.
 It is not possible to connect two outputs together.
-A warning is shown during compilation when a source or destination of a link is not connected.
+A warning is shown during compilation when a source or sink of a link is not connected.

 A branch may be created by right clicking on any point of an existing link.
 A link may be deleted by pressing the Delete key when the link is selected.
 A link may be disconnected from a pin by right clicking on the pin and selecting Break/Disconect line from the context menu.

-REXYGEN supports permanent storage of function block parameters and some specified function block internal states.
+REXYGEN supports permanent storage of function block parameters.
+Internal states of selected function blocks can be made persistent as well.
 Persistent memory performance is target platform specific.
-If the target platform does not have any supported persistent memory available, the permanent parameters will be stored to the permem.dat file by default (to the same directory as exec.rex is stored - \rex\rexcore on Linux machines or C:\ProgramData\REXControls\REX_<version>\RexCore\).
+If the target platform does not have any supported persistent memory available, the permanent parameters will be stored to the permem.dat file by default (to the same directory as exec.rex is stored - \rex\rexcore on Linux targets or C:\ProgramData\REXControls\REX_<version>\RexCore\ on Windows targets).

-In order to store the function block parameters, the checkbox Permanent in block properties must be checked - see Fig. 2.2.
-All function block parameters and some internally selected block states will be stored (excluding arrays).
-Internally selected block states list:
+In order to store the function block parameters, the checkbox Permanent in block properties must be checked.
+All function block parameters and also internal states in selected blocks will be stored (excluding arrays).

 Be aware that the block parameters will be overwritten with the ones stored in persistent memory immediately after swapping executives if the Permanent option is enabled for the function block.